coder/docs/admin/registries/index.md

 To delete a registry, go to the **Images** > **Registries** page.
 Find the registry that you'd like to remove, click its **horizontal ellipses** icon, and select **Delete**.

+## Unsupported registries

+The following registries do not behave as indended inside Coder at this time.

+- Amazon ECR
+- GitHub Packages